Woman Convicted Of Throwing Chihuahua To Its Death From Parking Garage

 A few seconds later, the dog’s barking stops and the voice can be heard saying, “You little b**ch.”
 After the commotion ended, someone with long dark hair was seen walking away from the car while carrying a bag.

 In court, the testimony of a former security guard placed Best at the scene of the crime.
 The former employee claims she recognized Best’s voice as she had a number of previous encounters with the woman.
-She said Best has been known to wandering the seventh floor and she would often have to ask her to leave.
+She said Best has been known to wander the seventh floor and she would often have to ask her to leave.

 “This defendant showed no remorse and is responsible for the death of a little, defenseless animal,” District Attorney George Gascón said.
 “This verdict is a small step toward bringing justice for Dunky.
 This verdict also sends a clear message that in San Francisco there are consequences for harming our beloved pets.”

-According to court records Best has a lengthy rap sheet of car break-ins in the area was on probation for another auto burglary in the same garage.
+According to court records, Best has a lengthy rap sheet of car break-ins in the area and was on probation for another auto burglary in the same garage.
 A judge had even previously issued a stay-away order from the area.

 However, despite the evidence, Best’s lawyer, Deputy Public Defender Alexandra Pray, said that her client did not commit a crime.
-She claims it was someone who broke into the car and killed Dunky.
+She claims it was someone else who broke into the car and killed Dunky.